KingoRodriguo/RawMortality/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## Contact
-For any questions or support, please contact me on discord at [KingoRodriguo](297712256286720002) or open an issue [here](https://github.com/KingoRodriguo/RawMortality/issues)
+For any questions or support, please contact me on discord at KingoRodriguo (ID:297712256286720002) or open an issue [here](https://github.com/KingoRodriguo/RawMortality/issues)